n8n-io/n8n-docs/docs/example/email-import.md

 ---
 title: Email Import to DOC²
-description: In this example we trigger the result from Doc² and write the result to excel and upload it to Dropbox.
+description: This workflow searches for new e-mails in the configured sub-mailboxes of an e-mail address and uploads it to our DOC² system.
 date: 2022-09-14
 tags:
   - Workflow²